 We want everyone in the school to feel loved, valued and respected, and to be treated fairly and well.
 We are a caring Christian community, whose values are built on mutual trust and respect with an understanding of right and wrong, the ability to acknowledge wrong doing, forgive each other in the knowledge that it is possible to begin again.
 The school behaviour policy is designed to support all members of the school to live and work together.
-Luke 15 11-32.
+We are inspired by our school ethos - Journeying Together, "encouraged in heart and united in love" (Col 2).